-What is system file checker Utility?
+What is System file checker Utility?

-SFC which stands for System File Checker scans all protected system files for corruption.
+Running System file checker utility scans all protected system files for corruption.
 And it attempts to repair it by copying a cached copy of each corrupted file from the %WinDir% \system32\dllcache folder.
 This utility was first available in Windows 98 and subsequent versions of Windows XP, Windows Vista, Windows 7, 8.1 and Windows 10 has this feature.

 You see the text: Beginning system scan.
 This process takes some time.

 The sfc /scannow command will scan all protected system files, and replace corrupted files with a cached copy that is located in a compressed folder at %WinDir% \System32\dllcache.

 Note During the scanning process If you’re prompted to insert the Windows disc, do so.
 Corrupt files must be replaced by fresh ones.

 Windows Resource Protection Could Not Start the Repair Service

 In case you are unable to start the System File Checker and you instead get the “Windows Resource Protection Could Not Start the Repair Service” error, you may want to check up if your Windows Modules Installer service has been Disabled.
 To do so,

 System file checker Scan Results